 I had read the book and I still tried the drug.
 Twice.

 I can’t tell you where we got the ecstasy AKA “Molly”.
 From a guy who knew a guy.
-He probably knew another guy.
 It could have been made with anything really.
 Just because your dealer trusted you, doesn’t mean you could trust them.

 My children will become teens before I know it.
 I will be raw and honest with them about the sacrifices I have made because of my unhealthy decisions.
 They won’t be threatened, they won’t receive ultimatums “If they are caught doing drugs” because the reality is – they will probably try them.

 I am not a “drug Expert”.
-Dealing with addiction is a completely different topic.
-But I do know, no matter how safe or harmless a person claims a drug is – you cannot trust what you are buying 100% of the time.
-Regulation and decriminalisation – those are all part of what I hope to see in the future – but that doesn’t change what’s happening right now.
+I do know, no matter how safe or harmless a person claims a drug is – you cannot put complete faith in what you are buying on the street.